Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 will be the one we created for repository automation in this section.

-Now we will need the `variables.tf` because we have a variable used in the repositorymodule called "owner", so let's create it.
+Now we will need the `variables.tf` because we have a variable used in the repository module called "owner", so let's create it.

 `variables.tf` file will look something like that: